mandrasch/pa11y-nuxt/README.md

 ## Host on render.com

-Just create a new WebService on [render.com](https://render.com) and configure the project as seen here:
+Create a new WebService on [render.com](https://render.com) and configure the project as seen here:

+1. Select GitHub repository:
 ![Screenshot render.com Select a Github Repository](/_gh_screenshots/screenshot_render_001.png)

+2. Configure build and start command:
 ![Screenshot render.com Configure build and start command](/_gh_screenshots/screenshot_render_002.png)

+3. Done!
+Your project is deployed and has a public URL:
 ![Screenshot render.com Dashboard of project with public url](/_gh_screenshots/screenshot_render_003.png)

+See https://render.com/docs/deploy-node-express-app for more information.

 ## Build Setup